syrnikov/BetterPlace/README.md

 ## Important Notes

 - This project is still in development, and there might be bugs or performance issues.
-- MacOs, Linux, Web versions and app autoupdate are coming soon.
+- macOS, Linux, Web versions, and app auto-update are coming soon.
-- Please be respectful of others' work and avoid vandalizing or spamming the canvas.
+- Please respect others' work and avoid vandalizing or spamming the canvas.
 - The application is designed for collaborative pixel art creation and may not be suitable for other types of drawings.

 ## Acknowledgments

 This project is inspired by the collaborative canvas concept popularized by "r/place" on Reddit.
+The font used is [Peaberry by Emily Huo](https://emhuo.itch.io/peaberry-pixel-font)

 ## License